 The health insurance contribution is calculated on the total for the salaries your company pays.
 A salary also includes fringe benefits.
-In addition to salaries, your company must pay a health insurance contribution, for example, for personnel benefits appropriated for one person and anniversary gifts that are subject to a tax.
+In addition to a salary, your company must pay a health insurance contribution, for example, for personnel benefits appropriated for one person and anniversary gifts that are subject to a tax.

 The rate is the same for all companies.
 Apply the rate for the year in question to salaries paid that year.
 It makes no difference when during the year a salary is earned.

 Also pay the health insurance contribution even if you cannot pay withholding tax.

 Give the details of salaries and remunerations paid and tax withheld by your company in the Incomes Register.
 Provide this information no later than five days after salaries have been paid.

 Also state in the Incomes Register the employer’s health insurance contributions as an employer’s separate notification.
 Provide the notification on the fifth day of the month following payment of salaries.

 If the deadline for the notifications is Saturday, Sunday or other public holiday, you can submit the notifications on the following working day.